ReactiveHTML/rimmel/README.md

 Static values are treated as non-observable values and no data-binding will be created.

 ## Sinks
-Rimmel supports two types of sinks: render-time and dynamic sinks.
+Rimmel supports two types of sinks: specialised and dynamic sinks.
-Render-time sinks are the simplest and most intuitive ones: those you define in a template from which the data binding can be easily inferred.
+Specialised sinks are the simplest and most intuitive ones: those you define in a template from which the data binding can be easily inferred.<br />
 These include:
 - Attribute
 - Class
 - Dataset